-Your Financial Aid Financing Plan Offer is based on full-time enrollment, and SFAS uses your enrollment status on the add/drop day of each semester to determine your financial aid eligibility.
-If you do not have full-time status, a notation will be made on your Financial Aid Financing Plan Offer notification indicating that your eligibility is based on three-quarters, half-time, or less-than-half-time enrollment.
+Your College Financing Plan is based on full-time enrollment, and SFAS uses your enrollment status on the add/drop day of each semester to determine your financial aid eligibility.
+If you do not have full-time status, a notation will be made on your College Financing Plan notification indicating that your eligibility is based on three-quarters, half-time, or less-than-half-time enrollment.

-Graduate students enrolled in 9 or more credits are considered full-time students, and graduate students enrolled between 6 and 8 credits are considered three-quarter time students for financial aid eligibility purposes.
-Also, undergraduate students taking less than 12 credits (9 credits for graduate students) who have been certified as "full time" by the Registrar's Office are considered as having full-time status for aid eligibility; however, in some cases, certain financial aid awards may be reduced, such as grants, tuition scholarships, or if the Cost of Attendance decreases because you are not being charged full-time tuition and fee rates.
+Graduate students enrolled in 9 or more credits are considered full-time students, and graduate students enrolled between 6 and 8 credits are considered three-quarter-time students for financial aid eligibility purposes.
+Also, undergraduate students taking less than 12 credits (9 credits for graduate students) who have been certified as "full time" by the Registrar's Office are considered as having full-time status for aid eligibility (on a case-by-case basis); however, in some cases, certain financial aid awards may be reduced, such as grants, tuition scholarships, or if the Cost of Attendancedecreases because you are not being charged full-time tuition and fee rates.

-If your Financial Aid Financing Plan Offer is finalized after the add/drop date of the semester, your enrollment status for financial aid eligibility varies by program.
+If your College Financing Plan is finalized after the add/drop date of the semester, your enrollment status for financial aid eligibility varies by program.
 You must consult with SFAS if you plan to withdraw from any courses.